 Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running can also hold your ankle in a firmer position, reducing the risk of ankle sprains.
-This doesn't mean you can just forget paying attention to your running technique, but a bit of extra protection never hurts.
+This doesn't mean you can just forget to pay attention to your running technique, but a bit of extra protection never hurts.